michaelbromley/angular-social-demo/README.md

 * [Twitter Card Validator](https://dev.twitter.com/docs/cards/validation/validator) - you need a twitter account to use it.
 * [Pinterest Rich Pin Validator](https://developers.pinterest.com/rich_pins/validator/)
 * [Google Structured Data Testing tool](http://www.google.com/webmasters/tools/richsnippets)

+Also, [Fidder](http://www.telerik.com/fiddler) is a great tool for testing out this kind of thing, since you can manually set the user agent and then inspect the response from the server.